nimishabr12/rag-robustness-project/README.md

 **How robust are different RAG retrieval strategies when faced with various types of query noise, and what are the fundamental failure modes that need to be addressed?**

+## Why This Research Matters

+RAG systems are deployed at scale by OpenAI (ChatGPT with browsing), Anthropic (Claude with retrieval), Microsoft (Bing Chat), and thousands of companies.
+If 44% of real-world queries fail due to missing context, **current RAG architectures are fundamentally broken for conversational interfaces.**

+This research:
+1. Quantifies the failure modes that practitioners observe but can't measure
+2. Shows that current benchmarks are testing the wrong thing (standalone queries vs. conversations)
+3. Proves the problem is architectural, not algorithmic (better retrieval won't fix it)

 This project provides:
 1. A **systematic benchmark** for RAG robustness evaluation
 2. **Empirical evidence** of performance degradation across 5 noise types